 As a UW employee, you have a unique opportunity to change lives on our campuses, in our state and around the world.
 UW employees offer their boundless energy, creative problem solving skills and dedication to build stronger minds and a healthier world.

 UW faculty and staff also enjoy outstanding benefits, professional growth opportunities and unique resources in an environment noted for diversity, intellectual excitement, artistic pursuits and natural beauty.
 All of which has allowed the UW to be nationally recognized as a Great College to Work For for four consecutive years.

-University Advancement, School of Law, has an outstanding opportunity for an Associate Director for Advancement.
+University Advancement, Regional Advancement, has an outstanding opportunity for an Associate Director.